fsargent/approval-vote/README.md

 ## Adding results to the dataset

-To keep this very simple the dataset is statically hosted in this github repo in `./data.db`
+To keep this very simple, the dataset is statically hosted in this github repo in `./data.db`

 To add to the report, edit `./load-report.js` with the data from the election.

 Submit a pull request with the updated `data.db`.

 ## Deployment
+The site is hosted on github pages.
+Merge to main and it'll auto deploy.
 Site is hosted on github pages.
-Merge to main and it'll auto deploy.
+Merge to main and it'll auto-deploy.